alexismgjackson-github/todolist/README.md

 ## FUTURE UPDATES

-- No future plans yet
+- No future plans for right now